 0.1cm

-However, there are some real world models in financial, physical and biological phenomena, which can not be well represented by a Gaussian noise.
-For example, in some circumstances, some large moves and unpredictable events can be captured by jump type noise.
-In recent years, SPDEs driven by L\'evy noise have become extremely popular in modeling these phenomena.
-0.1cm
+\newok{However, some real-world models of financial, economic, physical, chemical, and biological phenomena cannot be described well by Gaussian noise.
+For example, in some circumstances, some large moves and unpredictable events can be captured by jump type noises.
+In recent years, SPDEs driven by jump type L\'evy noise have become extremely popular in modelling these phenomena.} 0.1cm

-There has been an extensive effort to tackle SPDEs with the L\'evy noise.
-Compared with the case of the Gaussian noise, SPDEs driven by jump type noise such as L\'evy-type or Poisson-type perturbations are drastically different because of the appearance of jumps, such as the Burkholder-Davis-Gundy inequality, the Girsanov Theorem, the time regularity, the ergodicity, irreducibility, mixing property and other long-time behaviour of the solutions to SPDEs with L\'evy noises.
-In general, all the results and/or techniques available for the SPDEs with Gaussian noise are not always suitable for the treatment of SPDEs with L\'evy noise and therefore we require new and different techniques.
-We refer to \cite[Theorem III.3.24]{Jacod-Shiryaev}, \cite[Theorem 3.10.21]{BICHTELER}, \cite{Ikeda-Watanabe,IMMTZ,BR,BGIPPZ,Liu Zhai 2012,Liu Zhai 2016,PZ,PZ2011,FHR,ZBL} and reference therein for more details.